New Asus laptops join Nvidia Studio ecosystem

 Aside from the newest generation of processors, the laptops will also be equipped with up to Nvidia GeForce RTX 30 series laptop GPUs, benefitting from the Nvidia Studio ecosystem.

-Asus vice president and head of Personal Computer BU Rex Lee claimed that the brand has already achieved the top ‘Nvidia Studio creator laptop brand’ title worldwide, and also garnered the No. 1 spot for OLED laptops globally since its introduction of the Asus OLED lineup in 2021.
+Asus vice president and head of personal computer business unit Rex Lee claimed that the brand has already achieved the top ‘Nvidia Studio creator laptop brand’ title worldwide, and also garnered the No. 1 spot for OLED laptops globally since its introduction of the Asus OLED lineup in 2021.

 “With the full enhancement of our brand-new Zenbook Pro and Zenbook S series, these iconic premium compact laptop series not only achieve the pinnacle of performance, but also feature stunning OLED displays, unique innovations, and a modern new look,” he added.